-I studied Audre Lorde’s works at the university in Berlin.
-Her essay “The Uses of the Erotic” is one of my favorites as she insists on the importance of the erotic in our lives.
+I studied Audre Lorde’s works during my studies Berlin.
+Her essay “The Uses of the Erotic” is one of my favorites as she depicts the importance of the erotic in our lives.

-Below I selected some parts from the essay – and I really tried to not select absolutely everything.
-If you wish to discuss parts from the essay with me, write me on Twitter.
+Below I selected some parts from the essay that gave me some food for thought.
+If you wish to discuss the essay with me, write me on Twitter.

 - On our sense of self